OmniLayer/omni-devops/README.md

 ## PostgreSQL Database Server Setup

-Althought [PostgreSQL](http://www.postgresql.org) may be run in a general purpose VM, development at the Mastercoin Foundation has been focused upon using the [RDS database service](http://aws.amazon.com/rds/postgresql/) provided by Amazon.
+Although [PostgreSQL](http://www.postgresql.org) may be run in a general purpose VM, development at the Mastercoin Foundation has been focused upon using the [RDS database service](http://aws.amazon.com/rds/postgresql/) provided by Amazon.

 To create your own PostgreSQL instance using Amazon RDS, follow these steps: